sergiolepore/Cation/README.md

 - `singleton`: boolean option and `false` by default.
 If set to true, Cation will treat the resource as a singleton.
 - `args`: array option, `[]` by default.
 These are the arguments to apply to the service constructor.
 It only works if the `type` is `service`.
 - `decorators`: array option, `[]` by default.
 These are the names of the `Decorators` to be applied to the returned objects.
 You'll learn about this in the `Decorators` topic.
+- `tags`: array option, `[]` by default.
+You can use this feature to tag your services.
+You'll learn about this in `Working with tagged resources` section.

 Having known that, these options are the same: